zahrabuch/lab-5/README.md

-# Lab 4: Grade API program
+# Lab 5: Grade API program

-**Please try to work through Tasks 0 and 1 ahead of your lab time on Monday.
+[//]: # (**Please try to work through Tasks 0 and 1 ahead of your lab time on Monday.)

-Your team and TA can help you during the lab if you had any trouble, so don't worry if you don't get through Task 1 before lab.
-There will also be some time to do this as your TA helps everyone get into teams.**
+[//]: # (Your team and TA can help you during the lab if you had any trouble,)

+[//]: # (so don't worry if you don't get through Task 1 before lab.
+There will also)

+[//]: # (be some time to do this as your TA helps everyone get into teams.**)

 ## Task 0: Fork and clone this repo

-1. As with the previous lab activities, start by making a fork of this repo and cloning it.
+Have a single member of your team fork this repo and invite the others to collaborate on their fork of the original repo on GitHub.
+You can do this in your repo on GitHub under `Settings -> Collaborators`.
+This will allow you to push branches to a common repo and then use pull requests to contribute your code and review.
+To prevent others from pushing directly to the main branch, we recommend you set branch protection rules on GitHub.
+Below are how the settings might look if you add branch protection rules:

+![image of branch protection rules for main with the requirement of two approvers to merge in pull requests.](images/branch_protection_rules.png "branch protection rules")

+After everyone is invited to your team's repository, everyone should clone the repository.

 ## Task 1: Your API Token (token)